 The focus of the journal was to review and discuss the medical use of cannabis for gastroenterological diseases.
 The gastroenterological diseases up for review and discussion were inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), and chronic pancreatitis.
 The researchers reviewed randomized controlled trials (RCT) that investigated the use of either herbal cannabis or pharmaceutical cannabinoids with a study duration of 4 weeks or more.
 The clinical outcomes being reviewed were the effectiveness of medical cannabis on pain, nausea, appetite and/or weight, diarrhea, health-related quality of life, and remission rates for IBD.
 The researchers also reviewed the tolerability and safety of medical cannabis treatment.

-The researchers concluded the journal by stating that cannabis may be a useful form of treatment for providing symptoms relief from crohn’s disease.
+The researchers concluded the journal by stating that cannabis may be a useful form of treatment for providing symptom relief from Crohn’s disease.
 The symptoms highlighted that cannabis provided relief for were pain, nausea, and loss of appetite.
-The researchers stated that the use of THC to alleviate symptoms in crohn’s disease should be considered after the failure of pre-existing medical therapies.
-Thus, if herbal cannabis is good enough to treat pain symptoms associated with crohn’s disease, then it surely is suitable enough to treat pain associated with Gastritis.
+The researchers stated that the use of THC to alleviate symptoms of Crohn’s disease should be considered after the failure of pre-existing medical therapies.
+Thus, if herbal cannabis is good enough to treat pain symptoms associated with Crohn’s disease, then it surely is suitable enough to treat pain associated with Gastritis.

 In 2014, a group of researchers set out to investigate the beneficial and adverse effects of self-treating with cannabis in patients with inflammatory bowel disease (IBD).
-313 patients seen between July 2008 and March 2009 completed a questionnaire detailing their motives, pattern of use, beneficial, and adverse effects if self-treating with cannabis for IBD.
-Response from patients self-treating with cannabis were compared with patients who had not used cannabis as treatment.
+313 patients seen between July 2008 and March 2009 completed a questionnaire detailing their motives, the pattern of use, and the beneficial, and adverse effects of self-treating with cannabis for IBD.
+Responses from patients’ self-treating with cannabis were compared with patients who had not used cannabis as treatment.